Optimal Hamiltonian recognition of unknown quantum dynamics: Discussion

-In this work, we introduced the task of Hamiltonian recognition, a paradigm that bridges the composite hypothesis testing and quantum metrology.
-For the case of binary recognition between two orthogonal single-qubit Hamiltonians, we developed a protocol based on QSP that achieves an optimal average error scaling of $O(1/k)$, where $k$ is the number of queries to the unknown unitary.
-Remarkably, our analysis gave an example of two disjoint sets of unitary operations that can be perfectly discriminated with a finite number of adaptive queries, without the need for entanglement.
-Furthermore, we developed a quantum algorithm based on coherent uses of QSP structures for ternary Hamiltonian recognition, exhibiting an optimal error behavior among all possible sequential or general strategies.
-By identifying the Hamiltonian from a given class, Hamiltonian recognition provides valuable insights into the quantum system's properties and behavior, serving as a foundation for further analysis or as a complementary task to the more comprehensive goal of Hamiltonian learning~\cite{Gebhart2023}, quantum property hypothesis testing of quantum dynamics~\cite{Chen2024b}, and quantum device verification~\cite{Eisert_2020}.
+In summary, we introduced Hamiltonian recognition, bridging composite hypothesis testing and quantum metrology.
+For binary recognition of orthogonal single-qubit Hamiltonians, our QSP-based protocol achieves an optimal $O(1/k)$ average error, where $k$ is the number of queries.
+Remarkably, we showed that two disjoint sets of unitaries can be perfectly discriminated with finite adaptive queries without entanglement.
+We also developed an optimal quantum algorithm for ternary recognition.
+By identifying the Hamiltonian from a given class, Hamiltonian recognition provides valuable insights into the quantum system's properties and behavior, serving as a foundation for further analysis or as a complementary task to the more comprehensive goal of Hamiltonian learning~\cite{Gebhart2023,Li2024,Haah2024}, quantum property hypothesis testing of quantum dynamics~\cite{Chen2024b}, and quantum device verification~\cite{Eisert_2020}.

-While motivated by breaking down a multi-parameter metrology task into the Hamiltonian recognition and single-parameter metrology, it remains challenging and intrinsic to develop protocols for the recognition of multiple non-orthogonal Hamiltonians and incorporating general many-body Hamiltonians.
-Furthermore, our work may inspire extensions and applications of QSP from both algorithmic and information-processing aspects.
+While motivated by breaking down a multi-parameter metrology task into the Hamiltonian recognition and single-parameter metrology, it remains challenging and intrinsic to develop protocols for the recognition of multiple non-orthogonal Hamiltonians and incorporating general many-body Hamiltonians~\cite{Holz2015}.
+Furthermore, while our analysis focuses on the limits of this task in the query model, a complete assessment of its practical feasibility requires further investigation, including investigation on the circuit depth, gate counts, the effects of realistic noise, and hardware connectivity, which are critical for scaling to larger systems.
+Furthermore, our investigation of distinguishing between two equiprobable multi-qubit Heisenberg-type Hamiltonians indicates the possibility that effective recognition protocols exist for larger quantum systems, which may lead to new quantum algorithms.
+Our work may also inspire extensions and applications of QSP from both algorithmic and information-processing aspects.